-In this article I dig into the 9 Essential Tips for Canyoneering Kawasan Falls – I’ve learned from my mistakes and successes, and I want to share that wisdom so you too can have an unforgettable adventure here!
+In this article I dive into the 9 Essential Tips for Canyoneering Kawasan Falls —I’ve learned from my mistakes and successes on this wild adventure through one of the Philippines’ most beautiful areas, and I want to share that wisdom so you can have an unforgettable adventure here!

 Planning a trip to the Philippines is hard.
 Like, REALLY hard.
 With 7,107 islands to choose from where does one even start?!

 Well, I suggest you start with the island of Cebu.

 I chose this idyllic island because it has the best cross-section of the Philippines’ offerings — secluded beaches, diverse marine life, and incredible canyoneering.

 It’s the latter that I focus on in this article, because canyoneering through the jungle to a 65 ft. cliff jump into Kawasan Falls is a bucket-list experience to top all others!

 Not convinced yet?

 Throughout the 3-5 hr. canyoneering adventure you’ll hike through stunning cliff formations and wild jungle paths; jump into rushing streams, lagoons and mini-falls; and swim in some of the most beautiful azure water you’ve ever seen.